Suggested Items to Bring for Living in a Residence Hall

 - Plastic Containers with Lids (for proper food storage)

 - Pillow(s), Sheets, Blankets/Comforter or Bedspread

 - Closets (located in bedrooms) do not have doors.
 Students may wish to purchase a curtain and curtain rod for closet openings.

-- Shower curtains (Note: Showers in Farley, Gallen, Jackson and St. Clare are not standard size, the University will provide extra-long shower curtains for these showers.
-Residents of Klekotka, Moulden, Rudolph and Welsh must supply their own standard sized shower curtains.)
+- Shower curtains (Note: Showers in Farley, Gallen, Jackson, and St. Clare are not a standard size, the University will provide extra-long shower curtains for these showers.
+Residents of Klekotka, Moulden, Rudolph, and Welsh must supply their own standard-sized shower curtains.)

 - Towels and Washcloths

 - Candles (decorative or functional, wick or no wick)

 - Toaster Ovens or Crock Pots (prohibited in traditional residence halls, permitted in apartments)